alfo1995/ADM-HW4/README.md

 So if two authors have made the same publications, or rather have always collaborated together, their distance of **jaccard** will be 0.

+- Calculating Jaccard Distance function; def Jaccard(p1,p2):{}
+	It is taking two lists as input which represent list of publication belongs two different author.
+	We will use this lists in intersection function.
+	We implemented Jaccard distance in order to this formula, 1-J(A,B)

+	-In Jaccard function, we also used one help function to convert our input into appropriate format for intersection function.
+		We define "listToDict(pubList):{}" function
+		[{162021: 'perturbo: a new classification algorithm based on the spectrum perturbations of the laplace-beltrami operator.'}, {730272: 'optimal spectral transportation with application to music transcription.'}, {731280: 'mapping estimation for discrete optimal transport.'}]

+		We convert our data; list of dictionary to Dictionary; Above structure to Below structure

+		{162021: 'perturbo: a new classification algorithm based on the spectrum perturbations of the laplace-beltrami operator.',
+		730272: 'optimal spectral transportation with application to music transcription.',
+		731280: 'mapping estimation for discrete optimal transport.'}

 Then we built up our graph adding as nodes all the authors and the edges are between the computer scientist who collaborated for the same publications with weight equal to the distance of jaccard between them.

+-Building Graph
+	We used networkx library to build graph.
+	We three for loop in our function;	First for loop is loop in publications and every step chooses one publication Second for loop choose author in this publication.
+										Third for loop choose other author in this publication.
+											In last part of the third for loop, It is calculating Jaccard distance of these two author.

 ## Second point